About NaturaLeaf, a Colorado Springs Medical Cannabis Dispensary Family, Powered by American Cannabis Company, Inc. (OTCQB: AMMJ)

 Species of Cannabis

-Cannabis Sativa is thought to have originated in Asia or Europe.
+Cannabis Sativais thought to have originated in Asia or Europe.
 The larger of the strains, sativa has been known to grow to heights of 20 to 25 feet outdoors.
 Due to the size of the plant, sativa is commonly used for the fiber content.
 This tall strain provides long strands of fiber.
-Generally, sativa is higher in THC and lower in CBD than the indica plant.
-Sativa has a more energetic type of effect when compared to indica.
-However, the yield of the sativa plant is generally lower than indica and takes more time to mature.
+Generally, sativa is higher in THC and lower in CBD than the indica species of the plant.
+Sativa species have a more energetic type of effect when compared to indica species.

-Cannabis Indica is believed to have originated in Asia close to the Himalayas.
-Currently cultivated throughout the world, indica is generally higher in CBD and lower in THC than sativa.
-Indica generally will produce a more relaxing and calm effect on patients.
+Cannabis Indicais believed to have originated in Asia close to the Himalayas.
+Currently cultivated throughout the world, indica species are generally higher in CBD and lower in THC than sativa species.
+Indica species generally will produce a more relaxing and calm effect on patients.